 22. Then participate in Tuesday Night Bike Rides

 People get together every Tuesday night for a slow ride around Tucson.
 It's open to everyone, making it the perfect place to meet new people.
-You meet up around 8 p.m. and it's by the flag pole by Old Main.
+You meet up around 8 p.m. and it starts by the flag pole in front of Old Main.

 Or after you hit the club because there's nothing better than tacos and seeing that person from your biology class.
 Taco Shop is open all day, every day.